yifu0529/github.io/Pages/awards.md

 Awarded the best master thesis in the 2016-2017 Sustainable Energy Futures cohort.

-**The First Prize of ABB 4th University Innovation Contest, ABB China headquarter, 2015** Awarded the entry-free internship opportunity and start-up fund (Top 3 of 253 submissions across China).
+**The First Prize of ABB 4th University Innovation Contest, ABB China headquarter, 2015** Awarded the entry-free internship opportunity and £1,200 (15,000 RMB) start-up fund (Top 3 of 253 submissions across China).